 Recipe originally published on April 12th, 2013.
 Last updated on October 25th, 2015.

-I have a core collection of recipes on the site that have been my staples over the years and egg skillets/egg bakes top the list.
-This recipe in particular for paprika red potato egg bake has stood the test of time.
-Any time M is out of town, this is my dinner and sometimes my lunch.
+I have a core collection of recipes on the site that have been my staples over the years.
+I’ve realized that egg skillets and egg bakes top the list.
+In particular, this recipe for smoked paprika red potatoes and egg bake has stood the test of time.
+Whether I’m cooking for myself or my family, this is dish is often dinner and sometimes even lunch.
 I think the hardest part of this recipe is waiting for it to finish because it smells so good.
-It’s rare that I deviate from this recipe but if you’re looking to, here are some ideas:

 - 1/2 medium onion